Getting started for client developers

 Get started by reading the guidelines to develop client libraries, which have been written to ensure the client libraries provide a consistent feel and behavior across programming languages.
 You certainly need to understand the glossary and the concepts behind processes and process graphs.
 This helps you understand the API specification and related documents.

-If you do not want to start from scratch, you could try to generate a client library stub from the OpenAPI 3.0-based API specification with the OpenAPI Generator.
+If you do not want to start from scratch, you could try to generate a client library stub from the OpenAPI 3.0 (opens new window)-based API specification with the OpenAPI Generator (opens new window).
 Make sure the generated code complies to the client library guidelines mentioned above.

 More information will follow soon, for example about client testing.